 WHAT IS PAIN?

-Pain is defined by the International Association for the Study of Pain as:‘An unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage.’
-In plain english, it means that pain is something that feels unpleasant, leads to suffering and an emotional response in you, and causes you to worry that there is some part of your body that is damaged.
-The last sentence is very important, as it is entirely possible to experience pain without damage to your body.
-In most cases, chronic pain is not caused by an injury or serious damage to the body.
-Pain is the one thing we cannot ignore.
-It disrupts our lives and drives us to change our behaviour or seek help.
+Pain is defined by the International Association for the Study of Pain as: ‘An unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage.’
+In plain English, it means that pain is something that feels unpleasant, leads to suffering and an emotional (mostly negative) response in you, and causes you to worry that there is some part of your body that is damaged or in danger.
+The last sentence is very important, as it is entirely possible to experience pain without much or even any damage to your body.

 ACUTE PAIN

-Acute pain is the pain you feel in response to an event that has happened in or to your body that is dangerous or potentially dangerous.
+Acute pain is the pain you feel in response to an event that has happened in, or to your body that is dangerous, or potentially dangerous.

 CHRONIC PAIN